Mount Vernon and Fairway: Recording and release

 According to Wilson, due to the fairy tale's relatively long length, the group rejected it for inclusion on Holland.
 He recalled that when he proposed the concept to the group, "Nobody was ready for that.
 Nobody.
 I remember, Carl said, 'WHAT?'"
 Rieley remembered, "I was very weirded out by that little suite!
 I was not enthusiastic about it.
 That was one situation in which Brian Wilson insisted that the song be a part of the album."

 Wilson said that he subsequently "got fucked up" and "depressed", leaving Carl to do "all the editing on it and even did part of it himself when I wasn't there."
 Ultimately, as a compromise, Carl proposed that Mount Vernon and Fairway instead be released as a bonus EP packaged with Holland.

 Mike Love's account differed.
 "Brian thought up the idea of the fairy tale in Holland, and we all thought it was great how the whole thing came together.
 We all loved working on it, and from the start we thought it made a great little 'present' to go with the album, so that's what we did."

-While most 7” singles and EPs are released in 45 RPM, this EP was released in 33 RPM.
 An instrumental version of Mount Vernon and Fairway without narration appears on the 1993 box set Good Vibrations: Thirty Years of The Beach Boys.